The Marvels flopping is just the start – here’s what the MCU’s death will look like

 The Marvels flopping is just the start – here’s what the death of the MCU will look like

 The seemingly unflappable superhero franchise has been on the ropes this year, with ‘The Marvels’ setting a new low at the box office.
-A demise feels inevitable, writes Louis Chilton, but Disney’s golden goose has some cards up its sleeve yet
+A demise feels inevitable, writes Louis Chilton, but Disney’s golden goose won’t be going anywhere soon

 It had been coming.
 The Marvel Cinematic Universe – the superhero franchise that has dominated the box office for the better part of 15 years – is crashing back down to Earth.
 It’s spent the past few years drifting out of its lucrative orbit, mind you; ever since 2019’s cathartic crossover film Avengers: Endgame, the MCU has struggled to curry consistent interest in its ever-ballooning catalogue of films and TV series.
 The latest film, The Marvels, is a sequel to Captain Marvel, which grossed over $1.1bn globally.
 This follow-up has opened at just $47m (£38.4m) – the lowest opening weekend for any MCU film, losing even to 2008’s execrable Incredible Hulk.